 - What specific items can be changed to improve energy efficiency and reduce energy consumption over time?

-- What is the right energy source?
+- What is the right energy source for this application?

 - What are the technological options?